Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Boss Fight - Shadow Oogie]**

 Use your Blue Souls and hit him constantly with your Soul Robber.
-You should then be able to finish him off with a dance.
+You should then be able to finish him off with a Dance Mode.

 After the fight, you'll get the **Halloween Door**.